Remote and Distributed Build Patterns

 - Security and audit: This refers to a centrally-managed environment in a data center where it may be desirable for protecting intellectual property or may be a compliance requirement.

-Looking at the available solutions above, we see the most exciting innovation taking place in the remote IDE and remote build environment spaces.
+Looking at the available solutions above, we see the most exciting innovation taking place in the remote IDE and cloud development environment spaces.
 Remote build has some interesting aspects as well, but the marginal benefits to the local developer experience may be outweighed by the increased complexity.
-As such, we encourage bypassing remote build in favor of remote IDEs while keeping an eye on the emerging capabilities of remote build environments.
+As such, we encourage bypassing remote build in favor of remote IDEs while keeping an eye on the emerging capabilities of cloud development environments.

 Variations of Distributed Build